nwjs/nw.js/docs/For Users/FAQ.md

 [TOC]

 ## console.log doesn't output to Linux terminal
-`--enable-logging=stderr` should be used in the command line
+`--enable-logging=stderr` should be used in the command line; See more here: https://www.chromium.org/for-testers/enable-logging

 ## `var crypto = require('crypto')` gets a wrong object
 Chromium has its own global `crypto` object which can't be overwritten.
 So you can't use the same variable name `crypto`.
 Changing your variable name to something else, like `nodeCrypto`, will work.